 FDG workshops are full-day or half-day sessions focused on current and emerging game-related topics.
 They can provide a setting for new developments to be presented, discussed and demonstrated, or be hands-on or studio-based.
 We especially encourage workshops and topics that involve participants from diverse disciplinary and other backgrounds working together to explore and advance new areas of game-related scholarship.

-Concise workshop proposals (2-4 pages, excluding references, in the ACM SIGCONF version of the ACM Master Template) should include: a background sections explaining and motivating the workshop, the objectives of the workshop, planned activities, the background of the organizer(s), publication plans (if any), anticipated number of participants, and the means for soliciting and selecting participants.
+Concise workshop proposals (2-4 pages, excluding references, in the ACM SIGCONF version of the ACM Master Template) should include: a background section explaining and motivating the workshop, the objectives of the workshop, planned activities, the background of the organizer(s), publication plans (if any), anticipated number of participants, and the means for soliciting and selecting participants.
 Workshop proposals will not be included in the conference proceedings.

 Games and Demos

 The games and demo exhibition provides a forum for demonstrations of work best suited to interaction rather than a paper or a formal presentation.
-This track encourages sumbissions of games in various stages of development, from playable physical mock-ups to full-fledged implementations, as well as technical demos showcasing the latest tools, techniques, and systems created for games by academic or industrial research groups, or other early-stage or late-breaking research not yet ready for formal presentation.
+This track encourages submissions of games in various stages of development, from playable physical mock-ups to full-fledged implementations, as well as technical demos showcasing the latest tools, techniques, and systems created for games by academic or industrial research groups, or other early-stage or late-breaking research not yet ready for formal presentation.

 Submissions are handled using EasyChair.
 They should include a 4-page extended abstract, an unedited video illustrating the game or technology, and (if possible) a link to the demo.
 Games and tech demos will be presented at a dedicated games and tech demo session open to the general public.
 Selected students projects receive a conference registration waiver for the day of the demo session.